Air Charter Limited: History

-Following its formation in early 1947, Air Charter Limited started operations from London's old Croydon Airport with two Dragon Rapides.
+Following its formation in early 1947, Air Charter Ltd. started operations from London's old Croydon Airport with two Dragon Rapides.
 In early 1948, these were joined by an Airspeed Consul to operate light passenger and freight charters.
 Operations with these twin-engined aircraft continued until February 1951.

 Freddie Laker followed up his acquisition of bankrupt Surrey Flying Services in February 1951 with the purchase of loss-making Air Charter later the same year.
-Before the end of the year, in late November, he bought Don Bennett's Fairflight, another struggling independent airline.
+In July, 1952 he bought Don Bennett's Fairflight, another struggling independent airline.
 Laker's main motivation to take over these airlines was his eligibility to use those companies' tax losses to offset Aviation Traders' profits as a convenient way to reduce his taxable earnings.
 The Fairflight acquisition enabled Laker to take over that company's lucrative Government contract to transport refugees, goods and raw materials between West Berlin and West Germany as part of the second "Little Berlin Airlift".
 Within a year of assuming that contract, Laker ran 70 flights a week linking Berlin with Hamburg and Hanover.